Prag8855/aab/content/guides/kontist-review.md

 Since I have to double-check every transaction, the AI just creates more work for me.
 There is no way to turn it off.

 Instead, I do everything in [Lexoffice](/out/lexoffice), and I ignore what Kontist tells me.
 The automatic VAT feature is useless to me.
+If you don't speak German, [Accountable](/out/accountable) is an English-speaking alternative to Lexoffice.

 [![Screenshot of Kontist app: setting the VAT on a transaction](/images/kontist-sort-transactions.png "You must set the VAT on each transaction.
 The AI does it automatically, but it's often wrong")](/images/kontist-sort-transactions.png)